sonnyp/troll/README.md

 ## Goals

-1. Provide a familiar and simpler environment for building GNOME applications and extensions with JavaScript.
+1. Provide a familiar environment for building GNOME applications
 2. Allow application developers to use third party libraries
+3. Encourage Shell extension developers to make flatpak apps instead

 ## Tested with